efroemling/ballistica/README.md

 ### Frequently Asked Questions

 * **Q: What's with this name?
 Is it BombSquad or Ballistica?**
-  * A: BombSquad is the game.
+  * A: BombSquad is the reason why I made this repository.
 Ballistica is the engine.

-* **Q: Does this mean BombSquad is open source?**
+* **Q: Does this mean Ballistica Vita is open source?**
-  * A: Yes and no. All code contained in this repo is MIT licensed and free for use anywhere.
-This includes game scripts, pipeline tools, and most of the binary engine sources.
-Anything not directly contained in this repository, however, even if automatically downloaded by build scripts, is still proprietary and cannot be redistributed without explicit consent.
-This includes assets and prebuilt libraries/binaries.
-So in a nutshell: create and share mods or use any of this code in your own projects, but please don't distribute your own complete copies of BombSquad without permission.
-Please email support@froemling.net if you have any questions about this.
+  * A: Yes.
+But I should ask Eric about spreading it.

 * **Q: When are you adding more maps/characters/minigames/etc.  to BombSquad!?!?**